5l1v3r1/splunk-covid-hunt/README.md

     1. for searches usinf Selenium
     1. for non-export API searches
 1. Add slack notification for completion of API searches using the `/export` endpoint
+1. Add support for other SIEMs (e.g. ArcSight, QRadar, etc.)

 ## Contributors
 Jordan O'Neill<br/>